-An off-site activity involves taking your employees out of the workplace and allowing them to interact with each other in a different setting, with different goals.
+An off-site activity involves taking your employees out of the workplace and allowing them to interact with each other and increase employee motivation.
 Ideally, the activity forges new relationships, builds a spirit of teamwork, and allows people to let their guard down, relax, and discover a whole new side to their coworkers.

 Tip 2: The Gratitude Strategy

 Thanks to technology, there are a myriad of new ways to encourage your employees to connect with each other.
 Using the Slack program, you can consolidate all your interdepartmental communication and communications within the business.

 Your employees can chat in groups using various channels indicated by hashtags, similar to Twitter feeds.
 Once you implement Slack, you can also try using Bonus.ly.
 This program gives each employee a certain amount of cash which they can award to other employees at your company.

 Let's say that Dave in the design department needed a specific program installed so that he could work on a new aspect of a product.
 Megan from IT took time from her other duties and worked diligently to install and set up the software.

 To express his gratitude, Dave decides to give Megan $4 via Bonus.ly.
 Positive feelings of kindness and gratitude flow from Dave to Megan in a tangible way via the bonus, and Megan feels valued and grateful in return.
 A bridge is built for future collaboration and employee relations between those departments.

 Often, discord amongst departments occurs when people don't understand each other.
 When humans don't understand something or someone, they tend to regard that thing or person with suspicion, dislike, or disdain.

 Openly sharing all the information and placing it in context is vital to combating misunderstandings as well as employee empowerment.
 Eliminate or explain the departmental jargon that could cause confusion, and encourage clarity and common terms instead.